jramsdell-bt/github-lnl-demo-2/draft/paper.md

 ## Introduction

 This is where we introduce our super awesome concept.
 It's really great!
-You should just save us the trouble and give us a Noble prize now.
+You should just save us the trouble and give us a Noble prize now, **and lots of money**.
 It's just that good.

 ## Background / Related Work